NathanBresette/MeLSI/README.md

 - ✅ **Computational Efficiency** - Pre-filtering provides 28.7% speedup
 - ✅ **Robust Validation** - Rigorous permutation testing ensures reliability

-If you use the MeLSI software, please cite our work:

-Nathan Bresette.
-MeLSI: Metric Learning for Statistical Inference in Microbiome Analysis.
-2025. https://github.com/NathanBresette/MeLSI

 ## Support

 Check out the MeLSI examples in the `vignettes/` folder for an overview of analysis options and example runs.
 Users should start with the basic usage examples and then refer to the comprehensive testing suite as necessary.